Successfully Entered

 If you’ve been following the self-driving car movement, you’ve likely heard of computer vision as the process by which computers can “see” through cameras and interpret visual inputs.
 Nanit applies this technology to “see” your baby and interpret things your baby does (tiny movements while sleeping, larger movements when awake or crying).
 The monitor’s camera records high definition video, which is then run through an algorithm that learns your child’s sleep patterns over time and uses this pattern recognition to send you alerts (your baby is awake, for example) and make recommendations for improving her sleep quality.

-This all starts to feel very ‘next level AI futuristic’, but there some distinctions that bring you back to present – for example, Nanit’s sleep analysis works only if the camera is mounted directly above your baby’s crib, looking directly down in birds-eye view.
-So you’ll forgo the sleep analysis feature if you use the multi-stand that allows the Nanit camera to sit on a dresser.
+This all starts to feel very “AI baby stuff of the future” but there some distinctions that bring you back to the present.
+For example, Nanit’s sleep analysis works only if the camera is mounted directly above your baby’s crib, looking directly down in a birds-eye view.
+So you’ll forgo the sleep analysis feature if you use the flex stand that allows the Nanit camera to sit on a dresser.

 A pack 'n play as seen through the camera of the Nanit Baby Monitor